 \subsection{Evaluation Metrics}

-\textbf{Ordered Pair Accuracy (OPA).} Given a pair of images with different labels, OPA shows the probability of the model predicting a higher score for an image with a higher label.
-The formula is as follows:
+\textbf{Ordered Pair Accuracy (OPA).} Given a pair of images with different labels, OPA measures the probability that the model assigns a higher score to the image with the higher label.
+The metric is defined as:

-where $s_i$ and $y_i$ is the prediction and the target label, produced by LLM, for the image $x_i$, respectively. \\ \textbf{Click Accuracy (CA).} We construct image pairs where one image is strictly clicked, thus showing the likelihood of predicting a higher score for a clicked image.
-This metric gives us an understanding of how well our model can predict user engagement based on image quality information.
+where $s_i$ and $y_i$ denote the predicted score and the target label (produced by the LLM) for image $x_i$, respectively.

+\textbf{Click Accuracy (CA).} We construct image pairs where one image is strictly clicked, measuring the probability that the model assigns a higher score to the clicked image.
+This metric reflects how well the model predicts user engagement based on image quality: